didats/DTSocialMedia/README.md

 [@didats](https://twitter.com/didats)

+## Update on new Twitter API

+So the Twitter Rest API has changed.
+You will need to create an application [http://dev.twitter.com](http://dev.twitter.com) in order to get the Consumer Key, Consumer Secret, Access Token, and Access Token secret.
+A sample script to access the  users's timeline is provided

 ## Some Information

 For Flickr, you will need to provide the user ID, which you can get it from here: [http://idgettr.com/](http://idgettr.com/).